veyrich/rdkit-bq/demo/mw/README.md

-#Outline of the implementation strategy
+# Outline of the implementation strategy

+The deployment workflow for the solution involves the following steps:

 - Build a Cloud Run service that exposes the relevant RDKit functionality
 - Create a BiqQuery connection